jprotzman/signalk-venus-tanks-plugin/README.md

 specifications, each consisting of a *path* to a particular tank in the Signal K tree and an associated (multiplication) *factor* which can be used to adjust the capacity value reported by Signal K.
-This latter value feature is useful because individual tank sensor monitors are sometimes configured differently or report in non-standard
+This latter feature is useful when individual tank sensor monitors are poorly configured or report in non-standard ways: some perhaps returning volume in litres, others in cubic-metres.
-ways: returning litres or sometimes cubic metres as the tank capacity.
 Venus OS expects tank capacity to be reported in litres.
 The factor value defaults to 1.0.

-The tank list is initially empty: a condition which the plugin treats as an invitation to create and maintain dbus services for all tank paths reported in Signal K using a capacity factor of 1.0.
+The tank list is initially empty: a condition which the plugin treats as an invitation to create and maintain dbus services for all tank paths reported in Signal K using a capacity *factor* of 1.0.

 If the list is not empty, then only those tanks identified in the list will be processed.
-Each tank *path* entry must consist of a Signal K tank path of the form 'tanks.*fluid-type*__.__*tank-instance*' and *factor* must be a decimal value greater than or equal to 0.0.
+Each tank *path* entry must consist of a Signal K tank path of the form 'tanks.*fluid-type*__.__*tank-instance*' and *factor* must be a decimal value greater than or equal to 0.0 (it defaults to 1.0).

 You may need to restart Signal K after making any configuration changes.